-The greatest pleasure for me in tango is the back circular contra voleo, c.
+My greatest tango pleasure is the back circular contra voleo, c.
 2007.
 In the moment of this voleo I feel fully alive, every muscle stretched out working, and sublimely connected to my partner who has snapped his power through my whole body.
 As the tips of my toes reach the highest point somewhere near my shoulder, touching a special moment of the music which seems to collapse space and time, sound and muscle, into the center of the universe, utter delight floods through both of us.
 I am the consequence and fulfillment of his power and we both feel it, everywhere.
 The rest of the dance –pleasurable like smiles between kisses– is sweet anticipation of this moment.

 Not all voleos are equal… Sometimes men are shocked by the height of my foot.
 I tell them, laughing, that this is motivation to keep their neck upright, and then more seriously, I explain that I can only get my foot about waist-high on my own.
 It’s their power that drives the rest.
 Sometimes I’m thrilled to see my foot next to my ear.
 But it is not height who characterizes the best voleos, it’s trust.
-As the man drops into his contra movement, he must release tension in his shoulder joints so that he leaves my body where it is while generating power from the contra.
+As the man drops into his contra movement, he must release tension in his shoulder joints so that he leaves my body where it is while generating power.
 As in any change of embrace, my shoulder joints mimic his.
 If he leaves his shoulder joints thus free through the maximum point of the voleo and its release (my foot returning to the floor), my body can move to the maximum of its flexibility.
 If he nervously tenses his shoulders to reestablish the embrace too soon, he stops the flow of power through my body prematurely.
 The voleo still happens, but not to its (my) full potential.
 A premature tenser is a man who doesn’t trust me.

 Tango Fundamentalism purports to be about safety, quality of the ronda, music, and authenticity.
 None of these claims stand up to any serious scrutiny.
 Dancers who violate the ronda, execute moves unsafely, or have difficulty dancing on music recorded after 1950 are simply unskilled, and ideology is no protection from the resultant problems.
 Fixed concepts of tango ‘authenticity’ are unreliable marketing inventions irrelevant to a living artform.
 The real agenda of the Fundamentalist Era of Argentine Tango (c.
 2010-) is the resubordination of women’s bodies to male definitions of attractiveness, and male assertions of what is supposed to feel good to us and satisfy us.
 So today’s back circular voleo (when it is allowed to leave the floor – a privilege reserved for professional performances) is contorted by the requirement that the woman keep her thighs chastely glued together.
 The word “elegance” is code for constraining the woman’s body, and this applies throughout the dance.